 Link to RSVP: https://forms.gle/5cV57cyVDZo3wvaTA

 We will have a dinner, history of scouting presentation, advancement awards, and the annual Akela/Scout cake bake competition.
-Cake Theme is: “Your Favorite thing about STEM” Science, Technology, Engineering, Mathematics.
+Cake Theme is: “Leave No Trace/Outdoor Code”!

 5:45pm: Doors open